Sasamus/prime-calculator/README.md

-prime-calculator
+calculation-calculator
 ================

-A GUI multithreaded prime number calculator made in Java
+A GUI multithreaded calculation number calculator made in Java